metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 Obviously I am not happy to think that I could have contributed, even indirectly, to this scam, by publishing the ideas which Augur used, as an open proposal (under the GPL and later MIT licenses).
 Certainly, in my view, they were not the best team for the job, and some of them aren't right for *any* job.

-I certainly made an effort to advise people not to participate, which was time consuming, and this advice was (at least, partially) ignored.
+I certainly made an effort to advise people not to participate, which was time-consuming, and this advice was (at least, partially) ignored.

 So, those are problems that I do have with their crowdsale.